rithmschool/backend-conceptual-warmup/readme.md

 db.session.commit(student)
 ```

-* What does the following code do?
+* What does the following code do? it's handling the two methods that the request could be. if we our sending a POST request to our server with adding the new student data to our database then we want to store that data to the db and respond with a redirect.
+If it's a GET request just to render the index page with our information

 ```py
 @app.route('/students', methods=["GET", "POST"])